 The naturally ventilated structures have green roofs.
 The Centre is located in an agricultural area susceptible to flooding and earthquakes, and whose low-bearing soil has a low bearing capacity.
 As a result, an embankment has been constructed with a water run-off pumping facility.

 The naturally ventilated structures have green roofs.
-The Centre is located in an agricultural area susceptible to flooding and earthquakes, and whose low-bearing soil has a low bearing capacity.
+The Centre is located in an agricultural area susceptible to flooding and earthquakes and whose low-bearing soil has a low bearing capacity.
 As a result, an embankment has been constructed with a water run-off pumping facility.
-Constructed and finished primarily of one material – local hand-made bricks – the spaces are woven out of pavilions, courtyards, pools, and greens, corridors and shadows.
-The Friendship Centre is divided into two sections, the outer Ka block for the offices, library and training classrooms and the inner Kha block for the residential section.
+Built and finished primarily of one material – local hand-made bricks – the spaces are woven out of pavilions, courtyards, pools, greens, corridors, and shadows.
+The Friendship Centre is divided into two sections, the outer Ka block for the offices, library, and training classrooms and the inner Kha block for the residential section.
 At a time, 80 people can be trained here in four separate classrooms.
-Simplicity is the intent, monastic is the feel.
+Simplicity is the intent; monastic is the feel.